Introduction

 • No outcome variable, just a set of predictors (features) measured on a set of samples.

-• objective is more fuzzy — find groups of samples that behave similarly, find features that behave similarly, find linear combinations of features with the most variation.
+• Objective is more fuzzy — find groups of samples that behave similarly, find features that behave similarly, find linear combinations of features with the most variation.

-• difficult to know how well your are doing.
+• Difficult to know how well your are doing.

-• different from supervised learning, but can be useful as a pre-processing step for supervised learning.
+• Different from supervised learning, but can be useful as a pre-processing step for supervised learning.

 Statistical Learning versus Machine Learning